 I often coach my clients in a self assessment and self exploration process to gain clarity about WHO they are before they decide WHAT they want to do.
-It’s the WHO before the WHAT.
-The following questions will help

-Here are 7 questions to write down and answer for yourself when you can carve out some quality time to self-reflect and journal.
+7 questions to write down and answer for yourself when you can carve out some quality time to self-reflect and journal.